Unequivocally Rare

 Heads Up

-As of this date, March 6, 2024, I am now 74 years old.
+It’s June 30, 2025.
+I’m 76 years old.
 In the past two years I have been able to produce eleven pieces.
+All are registered on the blockchain.
 They are all 1/1 single editions.
-Based on the time it takes to design each piece, I can’t predict how many pieces will ultimately be available.
-Visit my shop today!
+Based on the time it takes to design each piece; I can’t predict how many pieces will ultimately be available in this collection.